KenKundert/avendesora/doc/advanced.rst

 Alternately, when Ahmed sends a message to Reza, he can proactively prove his identity by providing both the challenge and the response.
 Reza could then run the *identity* command with the challenge and confirm that he gets the same response.
-Other than himself, only Ahmad could predict the correct response to any challenge.
+Other than himself, only Ahmed could predict the correct response to any challenge.